 A Right Judgement

 What is at the heart of unbelief?
-In John 7:19-24, Dr. Martyn Lloyd-Jones shows us the Pharisees and other Jewish leaders constantly opposing Jesus.
-They claim He is a false teacher who breaks the Law of God by healing the sick and lame.
-Jesus’ response to these claims is to point out the Jewish leader’s utter hypocrisy.
-They claim to follow the Law, but they care more about their traditions than the sick and weak in society.
-They do not understand that the Law is about loving one’s neighbor, not legalism.
-Jesus is wholly the opposite of all the hypocrisy of false religion, for He tells us that true religion is about loving God and neighbor.
+In this sermon on right judgement from John 7:19–24, Dr. Martyn Lloyd-Jones shows that the Pharisees and other Jewish leaders constantly oppose Jesus.
+They claim He is a false teacher who breaks the law of God by healing the sick and lame.
+Jesus’s response to these claims is to point out the Jewish leaders’ utter hypocrisy.
+They claim to follow the law, but they care more about their traditions than the sick and weak in society.
+They do not understand that the law is about loving one’s neighbor, not legalism.
+Jesus is wholly the opposite of all the hypocrisy of false religion, for He tells that true religion is about loving God and neighbor.
 It is not superficial law keeping.
-Dr. Lloyd-Jones tells us that the answer to all false religion and unbelief is true faith in Jesus.
-Jesus and His Kingdom are not simply about making the world a better place, but it is about eternal salvation and reconciliation with God.
-This sermon calls us all to see Jesus as who He is, the Savior of the world and the source of all true blessings in this life.
-Jesus calls us all to believe in His name for salvation.
+Dr. Lloyd-Jones tells that the answer to all false religion and unbelief is true faith in Jesus.
+Jesus and His kingdom are not simply about making the world a better place, but it is about eternal salvation and reconciliation with God.
+This sermon calls all to see Jesus for who He is: the Savior of the world and the source of all true blessings in this life.
+Jesus calls all to believe in His name for salvation.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.